 You can apply for general bursaries if you are experiencing financial difficulty.
 A bursary is a type of scholarship awarded on the basis of financial need, intended to help cover essential living and study expenses, including technology required for remote study.
-Bursaries are one off-payments of up to $2,000 and you can apply more than once in 2020.
+Bursaries are one off-payments that you can apply for once per semester that are awarded if you meet the eligibility criteria.

-Domestic and international students may apply for interest free loans of up to $1,000 as financial assistance for personal matters, including payment of rent in private accommodation, purchase of food or technology, loss of casual work income.
+Domestic and international students may apply for interest free loans of up to $2,000 as financial assistance for personal matters, including payment of rent in private accommodation, purchase of food or technology, or loss of casual work income.
 Loan will need to be repaid within 12 months or before graduation (whichever comes first).

 These loans are not related to, or provided for payment of, student tuition fees, repayment of loans for tuition fees, or other student ancillary fee charges.
 If you are interested in applying for a loan, contact email@example.com